ThbltLmr/yt-term/ARTICLE.md

 ```

 ## Handling parallel encoding and display
-Since we are setting out to *stream* YouTube videos, we don't want to download a video, then encode all its frames to graphics escape codes, and then display it.
+Since we are setting out to *stream* YouTube videos, we don't want to download a video, then encode all its frames into graphics escape codes, and then display it.
 We want to do this in parallel, which means we are going to need some multi-threading.
 This is how we can get a simple download -> encode -> display flow:
 - We build two queues: a 'RGB frames queue' to store the raw RGB frames before we've encoded them to follow the graphics protocol, and a 'escape codes queue' to store the graphics escape codes ready to be sent to `STDOUT`;
 - One thread downloads data from YouTube, converts it to RGB format, and stores it in the RGB frames queue;
 - A second thread pops frames from the RGB frames queue, converts it to the graphics escape code to display, and stores it in the escape codes queue;